 Maud de Chaworth died in 1322, at the age of forty and was interred at Mottisfont Priory, of which she had been a patron.

 Edward II's neglected Queen, Isabella of France and her lover Roger Mortimer, 1st Earl of March arriving in England from France, led a rebellion against her husband and his despised favourites Hugh le Despenser, 1st Earl of Winchester, and his son Hugh the younger Despenser.
 Isabella was Henry's niece through his mother Blanche of Artois, weary of Edward's weak government of the kingdom Henry joined the rebellion in September 1326, which resulted in a general defection to Isabella's side by the other nobles.

 Henry was dispatched to take custody of Edward, who was captured at Neath Abbey in South Wales, he was detained at Henry's castle of Kenilworth and Henry was a member of the deputation that informed Edward of his deposition.
 Edward was later murdered at Berkeley Castle in a bestial manner.

-Henry remained loyal to the new government for the first two years of the regency of Isabella and Mortimer, he took part in a number of campaigns in Scotland that culminated in the Treaty of Edinburgh, but later quarreled with Roger Mortimer and complained that the Council of Regency was ignored, he consequently refused to attend the Salisbury Parliament of October 1328.
+Henry remained loyal to the new government for the first two years of the regency of Isabella and Mortimer, he took part in several campaigns in Scotland that culminated in the Treaty of Edinburgh, but later quarrelled with Roger Mortimer and complained that the Council of Regency was ignored, he consequently refused to attend the Salisbury Parliament of October 1328.
 Although he gathered troops at Winchester, he was compelled to make peace.
-In 1330, in alliance with Edmund, Earls of Kent and Thomas Earl of Norfolk, the brothers of the late Edward II, he rose in rebellion against Roger Mortimer, but was forced into submission.
-His son Henry was one of the instigators of the plot that overthrew Mortimer and led to the latters execution.
+In 1330, in alliance with Edmund, Earls of Kent and Thomas Earl of Norfolk, the brothers of the late Edward II, rose in rebellion against Roger Mortimer, but was forced into submission.
+His son Henry was one of the instigators of the plot that overthrew Mortimer and led to the latter's execution.